Advertisement

 The Conejo Valley—home to Thousand Oaks, Agoura Hills and Newbury Park—is sandwiched between the iconic beaches of Malibu and Simi Valley, home of The Ronald Reagan Library & Museum.

 The area makes for a great launching pad for exploring different aspects of Southern California, but it boasts many worthy attractions too.
 Sip local wines while burning calories on Malibu Wine Hikes, or stroll Thousand Oaks’ 33-acre Conejo Valley Botanic Garden, whose collections include Australian plants, a butterfly garden, and salvias—the colorful, drought-friendly sage that thrives in this part of the state.
-Practice yoga with baby goats at The Cabra Farmhouse in Newbury Park or try the bunny yoga at Thousand Oaks’ Harmony Family Yoga.
+Another option: Try the bunny yoga at Thousand Oaks’ Harmony Family Yoga.
 (After all, “conejo” is Spanish for “rabbit.”)

 Nothing sums up this area’s intersection of L.A. and Mother Nature, though, quite like the sprawling Paramount Ranch, part of the Santa Monica Mountains National Recreation Area.
 The movie studio first leased this land in 1927, and it has since appeared in countless films and TV series, from The Cisco Kid to HBO’s Westworld.
 Hike the chaparral- and oak-lined trails, some named after movies or TV shows that were filmed here (like the Medicine Woman Trail, a nod to Dr. Quinn).